Kristin Graham Koehler

 State AG Investigations

-- Represents a major national food distribution corporation in investigations by the Attorney General Offices of New York, Florida and California involving alleged claims that the company failed to pass back discounts and rebates to the states in connection with contracts with state entities.
+- A major national food distribution corporation in investigations by the Attorney General Offices of New York, Florida and California involving alleged claims that the company failed to pass back discounts and rebates to the states in connection with contracts with state entities.

-- Represents a major pharmaceutical manufacturer in state attorneys’ general multi-state investigations regarding fraudulent marketing practices involving prescription drugs, over-the-counter drugs and dietary supplements.
+- Major pharmaceutical manufacturers in state attorneys’ general multi-state investigations regarding fraudulent marketing practices involving prescription drugs, over-the-counter drugs, and dietary supplements.

 Congressional Investigations

-- Represent a major defense contractor in connection with GAO Audit and likely Congressional Investigation concerning the Navy’s Littoral Combat Ship (LCS) Program.
+- A major defense contractor in connection with a GAO audit and congressional investigation concerning the U.S. Navy’s Littoral Combat Ship (LCS) Program.

-- Represented a major defense contractor in a Senate Armed Services Committee investigation and hearing led by Senator Levin into the use of private subcontractors in Iraq and Afghanistan.
+- A major defense contractor in a Senate Armed Services Committee investigation and hearing into the use of private subcontractors in Iraq and Afghanistan.

 Corporate Integrity Agreements

-- Successful on a number of occasions in convincing OIG that a corporate integrity agreement was not warranted under particular circumstances.
+- Has also been successful on a number of occasions in convincing OIG that a CIA was not warranted.

-- United States v.
-Tyson Foods, Inc. – Member of trial team representing company in jury trial on 36-count indictment charging conspiracy to violate federal immigration laws and seeking criminal forfeiture of over US$100 million, which resulted in a jury acquittal on all counts.
+- Member of the trial team in United States v.
+Tyson Foods, Inc., representing the company in jury trial on a 36-count indictment charging conspiracy to violate federal immigration laws and seeking criminal forfeiture of over US$100 million, which resulted in jury acquittal on all counts.

-- Pickett v.
-IBP – Member of trial team representing the nation’s largest beef packing company in a jury trial of class action claims seeking over US$2 billion in damages on the theory that supply contracts had anticompetitive effect on beef cattle prices.
-Trial court’s order of judgment as a matter of law affirmed by Eleventh Circuit.
+- Member of the trial team in Pickett v.
+IBP, representing the nation’s largest beef-packing company in a jury trial of class action claims seeking over US$2 billion in damages on the theory that supply contracts had anticompetitive effect on beef cattle prices.
+The trial court’s order of judgment as a matter of law was affirmed by the Eleventh Circuit.

-- Alabama, et al. v.
-North Carolina, No. 132 – Lead lawyer in rare original action in the U.S. Supreme Court in which we represented Alabama, Florida, Tennessee and Virginia against North Carolina for its failure to site a low-level radioactive waste facility pursuant to an interstate compact.
+- Lead lawyer in rare original action in the U.S. Supreme Court, Alabama, et al. v.
+North Carolina, No. 132, in which Sidley represented Alabama, Florida, Tennessee, and Virginia against North Carolina for the latter’s failure to site a low-level radioactive waste facility pursuant to an interstate compact.

-An active member of the American Bar Association (ABA), Kristin is a former chair of the Young Lawyers Subcommittee of the ABA’s Criminal Justice Section, White Collar Crime Committee.
-She also has held several leadership positions in the ABA’s Section of Litigation, serving as the National Chair of the Section’s Annual Conference (2008), and a former chair of its Criminal Litigation Committee.
-Kristin also served as secretary, ethics committee chair and a board member of National Industries for the Blind from 2007–2015.
-She is active in her undergraduate college and law school and has volunteered at Miriam’s Kitchen.
+- An active member of the American Bar Association (ABA), Kristin is a former chair of the Young Lawyers Subcommittee of the ABA’s Criminal Justice Section, White Collar Crime Committee.
+She also has held several leadership positions in the ABA’s Section of Litigation, serving as the National Chair of the Section’s Annual Conference (2008), and is a former chair of its Criminal Litigation Committee.

 Capabilities